pbflo/Where-Love-Lies-Overhaul/README.md

 - **Map063 - Spring of Purification (Timeskip & Present)**
   - Updated to match `"Map206" (Spring of Purification)` from Rejuvenation
   - Updated event `(19|25)` for new position & adds Cella crying
+  - Removed a bridge to require surfing (needed on the mountain)
+  - Added dialog for removed bridge
 - **Map064 - Carotos Pinnacle (Apparations)**
   - Fixed a spelling mistake
+  - Fixed teleport in event `(46|25)`
+  - Removed duplicate autorun events
+  - Fixed move route in event `(46|25)`
+  - Added some tile to go behind while surfing
 - **Map065 - Aelita Cutscene**
   - Fixed teleport in event `(13|17)`
 - **Map66 - Wedding Cutscene (Rebuilding)**